 I never went camping as a child and always felt like I was missing out on something exciting.
 Once I was old enough to go with my friends, I concluded I wasn’t.
 Sleeping in a tent wasn’t as fun as I’d imagined.
 When we had kids I decided to give camping another go, partly because I didn’t want them to feel like they were missing out, and partly because it was a cheap way to have a holiday.
+We all know holidays with kids aren’t really holidays so I had nothing to lose.
 The kids loved it from day one and I enjoyed seeing them happy so we carried on doing it and, once I’d worked out what I needed to take to make it a comfortable experience, I was fully onboard.
 I really think there are benefits of camping for kids, here are my top 5.

 A Chance to be Free Range Kids